olejnjak/Torino/README.md

 ### Upload cache

-Upload command has single required option `--prefix`.
+Upload command has single option `--prefix`.
 This way you can for example distinguish between compilers that created uploaded builds.

 ```
 Torino upload --prefix "Swift-5.5"